We may earn commission from affiliate links →

 There are many historical buildings of importance in Ankara, but the city itself is beautiful to walk around and explore.
 You’ll find a great blend of old and new, and the surrounding area is also fascinating to explore if you want to get out of the hustle and bustle for a few hours.

-If you love views, this is the place for you.
-Ankara Castle is in the Ulus area of the city, and it dates back to 476BC.
+Ankara Castle is in the Ulus area of the city, dating back to 476BC.
 The castle was originally a defensive fortress, and you can still see the military influence in its architecture today.
 Despite its age, Ankara Castle is relatively well preserved, and it has four strong walls around the outside and 42 towers along the top section.
 It’s not the easiest walk to get to the castle, and you will need comfortable walking shoes, but you’ll have your mind blown when you see the panoramic view over the city.
+If you love views, this is one thing to do in Ankara for you.

 One of the most famous buildings in the whole of Ankara, if not the country, is Anitkabir, the mausoleum of Ataturk.
 Not only is this Ataturk’s final resting place, but it is also a site of a large museum on the War of Independence and Ataturk himself.
 You’ll undoubtedly learn a lot, and it’s a very somber and important spot in terms of Turkish history.

-You will need comfortable walking shoes once more here as Anitkabir is quite large and separated into four main sections.
-In the first, you can see Turkish soldiers carrying out their daily parades, you’ll be able to walk around Peace Park with a dazzling display of flora and fauna, and you’ll also be able to visit the Ceremonial Plaza before entering the Hall of Honour, which is where Ataturk’s tomb is located.
+You will need comfortable walking shoes as this one is one of the things to see in Ankara that is quite large and separated into four sections – all requiring lots of walking.
+In the first sector of Anitkabir, you can see Turkish soldiers carrying out their daily parades, you’ll be able to walk around Peace Park with a dazzling display of flora and fauna, and you’ll also be able to visit the Ceremonial Plaza before entering the Hall of Honour, which is where Ataturk’s tomb is located.

-This is another spot which will give you an amazing view of the city.
-Atakule is a huge communications tower that opened in the late ’80s and stands at 410 feet high.
-There is an observation deck, where you can check out the entire city below you, and you can also eat at a great height, with a top-class restaurant that rotates a complete turn every hour.
-You will need to book a table here ahead of time to avoid disappointment!
+This spot will give you a fantastic view of the city.
+Atakule is a huge communications tower that opened in the late ’80s and stood 410 feet high.
+There is an observation deck where you can check out the entire city below you, and you can also eat at a great height.
+This is one of those places to visit in Ankara, with not only a view but a top-class restaurant that rotates a complete turn every hour.
+You will need to book a table here way ahead of time to avoid disappointment!

 Cengelhan Rahmi Koc Museum

-If you’re visiting Ankara as a family, this is one for the children.
+If you’re visiting Ankara as a family, this is what to do in Ankara with children.
 Sat right next to Ankara Castle, this museum is full of exhibits on the world of transportation and communication, with airplanes and old telephones in abundance.
 Many of the shows are interactive so that children can learn something while they’re visiting, and they will undoubtedly love the train ride which goes around the grounds.

 Haci Bayram Mosque

 There are many beautiful and historical mosques in Ankara, but Haci Bayram Mosque is one of the most famous.
 Dating back to the 15th century, the mosque is simply stunning on the outside and the inside, with beautiful architecture to enjoy.
-Obviously, if you choose to go inside the mosque, remember that this is a place of worship and will therefore be closed during religious holidays and Friday prayers.
+If you choose to go inside the mosque, remember that this place of worship will be closed during religious holidays and Friday prayers.
 It would be best if you also respected mosque etiquette.

-Ankara’s Roman baths are a must-visit, which is a great way to have a window to the past.
-Inside, you will find statues and carvings dating back to Roman times, with the baths being built by Emperor Caracalla in the 3rd century.
-While these are no longer functioning baths, you will be able to explore the three main rooms, namely the hot bath, the warm bath, and the cold bathrooms.
-Many people say they can feel the history when visiting this particular spot, so it’s a must-do for history buffs.
+Ankara’s Roman baths are one of the Ankara sights to have a window to the past.
+Inside, you will find statues and carvings dating back to Roman times, with the baths built by Emperor Caracalla in the 3rd century.
+While these are no longer functioning baths, you can explore the three main rooms: the hot bath, the warm bath, and the cold bathroom.
+Many people say they can feel the history when visiting this particular spot, so it’s a place in Ankara for history buffs.

 So, now do you feel ready to enjoy Ankara, Turkey?Share